 Wappapello Lake occasionally floods some private and MDC lands, although there is no instrument in place to cover the right of the government to flood.
 In addition, the agreement with USFS to flood currently will not transfer to private entities in the event lands are sold.
-Only eleven separate flowage easements are in place to allow the Corps to occasionally flood.
+Only thirty-two separate flowage easements are in place to allow the Corps to occasionally flood.

-Recommend negotiating with landowners for land swap, purchase of additional lands, deed correction to include easements to address flooding issue, on a case-by-case basis following all NEPA guidelines.
+Recommend negotiating with landowners for purchase of additional interest in lands to include easements to address flooding issue, on a case-by-case basis following all NEPA guidelines.